danieljsummers/blog.bitbadger.solutions/source/_posts/2010/mono-fastcgi-startup-script.md

 techblog.djs-consulting.com:/:/path/to/install/base/for/this/site
 {% endcodeblock %}

 Finally, what brings it all together is a shell script.
 This should be named "monoserve" and placed in `/etc/init.d`.
-(This borrows heavily from [this script][scr], which we used until we wrote this one.)
+(This borrows heavily from <del>this script</del> a script we found online, which we used until we wrote this one.)
 Note the group of variables surrounded by the "make changes here" notes - these are the values that are used in starting the server.
 They are at the top so that you can easily modify this for your own needs.

 {% codeblock monoserve lang:shell %}
 #/bin/bash